countable-web/open-source-corporation/product/DISCOVERY.md

 ## Purpose

-Our first job on a project is to create a clear shared vision, and make rapid progress towards product-market fit.
+Our first job on a project is to create a clear shared vision to set the team up for rapid progress toward product-market fit.

 ## Scope